dancab13/VBA-challenge/README.md

 The solved Excel file is available upon request, though the instructions didn't specify we add it.

 Some notes:

-*The code for looping through the worksheets is from Stack Overflow:
+-The code for looping through the worksheets is from Stack Overflow:
   Dim ws As Worksheet

   For Each ws In ActiveWorkbook.Worksheets